Purpleknife/Simon/README.md

 6. Learn how to manage state better.

 ## Features
-- [X] Game has 4 colored buttons (Green, Red, Yellow, Blue) they can press.
+- [X] Game has 4 colored buttons (Green, Red, Yellow, Blue) that can be pressed by the player.
 - [X] Each button will have their own distinct sound.
 - [X] The player has 5 minutes to complete all 10 levels or they lose.
 - [X] When a button is pressed, the button will light up indicating it is active.
 - [X] After each successful round, the sequence gets more complex.
-- [X] If the users enters an incorrect pattern, game will end.
 - [X] Pattern should be displayed after a specific interval.
 - [X] Display a correct counter.
-- [ ] Add Login/ Register so the user can keep track of their score.
+- [ ] Add Login/ Register so the user can keep track of their score, wins and losses.
-- [X] Add 2 modes to the Game to make it more complex:
+- [X] Add 2 modes to make the Game more complex:
-  - [X] Strict mode: restarts the game whenever you select the wrong field in a pattern.
+  - [X] Strict mode: restarts the game whenever the player selects the wrong field in a pattern.
   - [X] Normal mode: repeats the pattern subsequent of the wrong button being pressed.